 Some of the properties attached to the sample document.

-- 2 Click the Properties button, and then in the list, click Advanced Properties to open the Properties dialog box for this document.
-On the General page of the dialog box are properties maintained by Word. - 3 Click the Summary tab to display additional identifying information on this page.
+2 Click the Properties button, and then in the list, click Advanced Properties to open the Properties dialog box for this document.
+On the General page of the dialog box are properties maintained by Word.